endymion1818/deliciousreverie-2023/src/content/posts/react-countdown-timer.md

 ---
 As the [Temporal API is now stable at Stage 3](https://github.com/tc39/proposal-temporal), and a specification compatible polyfill is available, I thought I would use Temporal to build a countdown timer in a React project.

-I had previously build this countdown timer without React, but since the API I was using exposed [durations in ISO 8601 compatible strings](https://en.wikipedia.org/wiki/ISO_8601) it meant I was already [pulling in another library](https://www.npmjs.com/package/tinyduration) to handle those.
+I had previously build this countdown timer without Temporal, but since the API I was using exposed [durations in ISO 8601 compatible strings](https://en.wikipedia.org/wiki/ISO_8601) it meant I was already [pulling in another library](https://www.npmjs.com/package/tinyduration) to handle those.
 So I thought I might as well utilise the [Temporal polyfill](https://www.npmjs.com/package/@js-temporal/polyfill) instead.

 The API is pretty straightforward as you might imagine